viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 This proposal takes advantage of overloading the `make_custom` functions adding the tag `id<T>`.

-We have named the customization points `make_custom` to make more evident that these are customization points.
+We have named the customization point `make_custom` to make more evident that these are customization point.

 Alternatively, we could use a trait